-Weekly test percent positivity is calculated using the day tests were performed and 6-days prior (7-day detected "positive" results)/(7-day total tests performed) x 100%
+^{} Weekly test percent positivity is calculated using the day tests were performed and 6-days prior (7-day detected "positive" results)/(7-day total tests performed) x 100%

-We are strategically expanding testing.
-We performed a testing clinic on Saturday 6/20/20 and 6/24/20, and in collaboration with TON unified command performed a drive-through clinic for asymptomatic testing on 7/8/2020 and 8/13/2020.
-We have 9 on-site Abbott ID NOWTM machines that are used for same-day testing.
+We have nine on-site Abbott ID NOWTM machines that are used for same-day testing.
 We are pursuing avenues for more testing machines for on-site testing.
 In addition to expand our testing capabilities, medical assistants at TONHC completed competencies in performing COVID-19 nasal swab testing to assist with performing testing.